YassinAJANIF/HLL-SVD/README.md

 <p align="center">
   <img src="figs/serial_data_division.png" alt="SVD Architecture" width="500"/>
   <br/>
-  <strong>Figure 2:</strong>  Data division used in the serial version .
+  <strong>Figure 1:</strong>  Data division used in the serial version .
 </p>

-- **/Data/Data_parallel**: This repository contains the file **split_data_parallel.py**, which allows you to generate data for parallel tests for the cupy+mpi4py version and also for the mpi4py version.
-To use it correctly, specify the size of the matrix, the number of batches (num_batches), and the number of ranks (num_ranks), The data partitioning will be similar to that in Figure 1:
+-**/Data/Data_parallel**: contains the script **split_data_parallel.py** for generating test datasets for both the CuPy+mpi4py and the mpi4py-only implementations.
+Specify the matrix dimensions, the number of batches (num_batches), and the number of MPI ranks (num_ranks).
+The resulting partitioning mirrors the scheme shown in Figure 2.

 <p align="center">